Getting around town is super easy! Knox partners with Enterprise CareShare which means any enrolled students ...

-Assistant Professor of Anthropology-Sociology; Co-chair of Peace and Justice
+Associate Professor of Anthropology-Sociology; Co-Chair of Peace and Justice

 My research looks at how adapt globally-circulating human rights technologies and discourses to reckon with violent pasts.
 My writing is based on over 20-months of ethnographic research with Spain's historical memory movement, a loose network of NGOs dedicated to locating, scientifically exhuming, and honoring the over 130,000 civilians who were killed during the Spanish Civil War and ensuing Franco dictatorship.
 In this context, exhumations do more than just generate legal evidence about past crimes.
 As they situate the dead within transnational scientific and human rights discourses, memory activists enable dead persons to claim certain rights from the state and make ethical demands upon the living.
 In Spain, forensic medicine is a method for reconsidering the boundaries and ethics that define post-conflict citizenship.

 In the classroom, I emphasize experiential learning strategies in order to instill students with the capacity to speak to real world problems.
 Students in my classes put readings to work by conducting ethnographies, analyzing films, and interrogating current events.
 Ultimately, our goal in the classroom is to develop not only the ability to understand the world we encounter, but also the capacity to change it.

 B.A., Latin American Studies Program, 2006, The University of Chicago